ArtSabintsev/Harpy/README.md

 	// Set the App ID for your app
 	[[Harpy sharedInstance] setAppID:@"<#app_id#>"];

+	// Set the UIViewController that will present an instance of UIAlertController [[Harpy sharedInstance] setPresentingViewController:_window.rootViewController];

 	// (Optional) Set the App Name for your app
 	[[Harpy sharedInstance] setAppName:@"<#app_name#>"];